-Based on state statutes, all full-time employees must participate in city or municipality pension plans.
+Plan Description - Based on state statutes, all full-time employees must participate in city or municipality pension plans.
 Under the provisions of the City's pension plan, pension benefits vest after twenty years of full-time employment.
 An employee may retire after twenty years of service and receive annual pension benefits equal to on-half of the employee's salary, including incentive pay, earned during the last year of employment.
 Also, the pension plan provides for death and disability benefits.
 All pension, death, and disability benefits are determined by state statutes.
 The Fund is closed to new participants, and there are no active employees in the plan.

-NOTES TO BASIC FINANCIAL STATEMENTS - CONTINUED Year ended June 30, 2015
+NOTES TO BASIC FINANCIAL STATEMENTS - CONTINUED Year ended June 30, 2016

-B. Police and Fireman's Pension Fund (Continued)
+B. Police and Firefighters' Pension Fund (Continued)

 The Plan uses the accrual basis of accounting.
 Investment income is recognized when incurred and contributions are recognized when due.
 Benefits and refunds are recognized when due and payable under the terms of the Plan.
 The Plan does not issue stand-alone financial statements; however, it is presented in the City's financial statements as the Pension Fund.
 Two investments represented more than 5% of the net assets available for benefits.
-Long term certificates of deposit in the amounts of \$101,772 and \$386,115 represented 11.01% and 41.76% of total holdings respectively.
+Long term certificates of deposit in the amounts of \$102,039 and \$387,277 represented 9.74% and 36.96% of total holdings respectively.

 The remaining assets are held in an interest bearing checking account and interest receivable.
-The checking account represents 47.12% of total holdings.
+The checking account represents 53.30% of total holdings.
 The cost of administering the plan is financed by the Pension Fund.
 There are no related party transactions.
 According to KRS 95.629, if there are insufficient funds, the City will be held responsible for the monthly payment of the pensions after the entire proceeds of the pension fund have been transferred to the general fund of the City.
 Required contributions are determined by actuarial valuation report but must be approved by the City Commission.

-City contributions are determined by City ordinance and for the year ended June 30, 2015 is 28% of all property taxes collected by the City.
+Funding Policy - City contributions are determined by City ordinance and for the year ended June 30, 2016 is 28% of all property taxes collected by the City.
 Historically the funding policy has been less than the actuarially determined contribution requirement, resulting in a net pension obligation.
 Membership in the plan as of the actuarial valuation date is thirty participants.
 The population is made up of retired or terminated participants with deferred vested accounts.
+There are no employee contributions.